trilliumeng/orion-sdk/Readme.md

 ## Getting Started

-Building the Orion SDK for linux has the following prerequisites:
+Building the Orion SDK for linux has the following prerequisites:  make, qmake, or msvc.

 * __Optional:__ MultiMarkdown (<http://fletcherpenney.net/multimarkdown>)